PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_en.md

     <td>1845.37</td>
     <td>6.9 M</td>
         <td rowspan="1">
-SLANet_plus is an enhanced version of SLANet, a table structure recognition model developed by Baidu PaddlePaddle's Vision Team.
+SLANet_plus is an enhanced version of SLANet, a table structure recognition model developed by Baidu PaddleX Team.
 Compared to SLANet, SLANet_plus significantly improves its recognition capabilities for wireless and complex tables, while reducing the model's sensitivity to the accuracy of table localization.
 Even when there are offsets in table localization, it can still perform relatively accurate recognition.
 </td>
   </tr>
 </table>